Anthony Ampaipitakwong

-Anthony Petch Ampaipitakwong (แอนโธนี่ เพ็ชร อําไพพิทักษ์วงศ์; born 14 June 1988) is a former professional footballer who played as a defensive midfielder.
-Born in the United States, he represented the Thailand national team.
+Anthony Petch Ampaipitakwong (แอนโธนี่ เพ็ชร อําไพพิทักษ์วงศ์; born 14 June 1988) is a retired professional footballer who played as a defensive midfielder.
+Born in the United States, he played for the Thailand national team.

 Personal life

 Anthony was born in Carrollton, Texas.
 His mother is American and his father is Thai.
-From 2003–05, Ampaipitakwong was a part of the United States U-17 national team Residency program in Bradenton, Florida.
+From 2003 to 2005, Ampaipitakwong was a part of the United States U-17 national team Residency program in Bradenton, Florida.

 College and amateur

 While a student at the University of Akron, Ampaipitakwong helped the Akron Zips men's soccer team, coached by Caleb Porter, to their first national championship in 2010 with a win in the College Cup Final against Louisville.
 He was on the Hermann Trophy Watch List and was a College Soccer News Preseason All-American.
 He was a co-captain on a team that lost two games over two years.
 He was a National Soccer Coaches Association of America (NSCAA) First Team All-American and a Soccer America MVP First Team selection in 2009.
 He was the winner of the NCAA Senior CLASS Award in 2010.